Some open problems on multiple ergodic averages: Problems related to polynomial sequences

-Before discussing some problems related to the characteristic factors of the averages \eqref{E:PolynomialMulties}, we state a result of B.~Host and B.~Kra \cite{HK05b} and A.~Leibman \cite{Lei05c} that gives useful information about their structure. \begin{theorem*} There exists $d=d(\P)$ such that the factor $\cZ_{d,T}$ is characteristic for mean convergence of the averages \eqref{E:PolynomialMulties}. \end{theorem*} We emphasize that the value of $d(\P)$ in the previous statement does not depend on the system or the functions involved.
+Before discussing some problems related to the characteristic factors of the averages \eqref{E:PolynomialMulties}, we state a result of B.~Host and B.~Kra \cite{HK05b} and A.~Leibman \cite{Lei05c} that gives useful information about their structure. \begin{theorem*} There exists $d=d(\P)$ such that the factor $\cZ_{d,T}$ (defined in \ref{SS:HK}) is characteristic for mean convergence of the averages \eqref{E:PolynomialMulties}. \end{theorem*} We note that in the previous statement the value of $d(\P)$ can be chosen to depend only on the number and the maximum degree of the polynomials in $\P$.
 Given a family of polynomials $\P$, we denote by $d_{min}(\P)$ the minimal value of $d(\P)$ that works in the previous theorem.
 This value is in general hard to pin down and depends on the algebraic relations that the polynomials satisfy.
-For instance, we know that $d_{min}(\{n,2n,\ldots,\ell n\}) =\ell-1$ (\cite{HK05a, Zi07}), and $d_{min}(\P) =1$ when $\P$ consists of at least two rationally independent polynomials (\cite{FrK05a, FrK06}).
+For instance, we know that $d_{min}(\{n,2n,\ldots,\ell n\}) =\ell-1$ (\cite{HK05a, Zi07}), and $d_{min}(\P) =1$ when $\P$ consists of (at least two) rationally independent polynomials (\cite{FrK05a, FrK06}).
 But it is not only linear relations between the polynomials that matter, for instance, we know that $d_{min}(\{n,2n,n^2\})=2$ while $d_{min}(\{n,2n,n^3\})=1$ (\cite{Fr08,Lei09}).
 More examples of families $\P$ where $d_{min}(\P)$ has been computed can be found in \cite{Fr08,Lei09}.
 Furthermore, in \cite{Lei09} a (rather complicated) algorithm is given for computing this value.
-Despite such progress, the following is still open (the problem is implicit in \cite{BLL07} and was stated explicitly in \cite{Lei09}): \begin{problem} If $|\P|\geq 2$, show that $ d_{min}(\P)\leq |\P|-1. $ \end{problem} The estimate is known when $|\P|=2, 3$ (\cite{Fr08}) and it is open for $|\P|=4$.
-The problem is even open when one is restricted to the class of Weyl systems, meaning, systems of the form $(\T^d, \mathcal{B}_{\T^d}, m_{\T^d}, T)$ where $T\colon \T^d\to \T^d$ is a unipotent affine transformation.
-We denote with $d^{\text{W}}_{min}(\P)$ the minimum value of $d(\P)$ such that the factor $\cZ_{d(\P),T}$ is characteristic for mean convergence of the averages \eqref{E:PolynomialMulties} for all Weyl systems (properties of $d^{\text{W}}_{min}(\P)$ were studied in \cite{BLL07}). \begin{problem10*} If $|\P|\geq 2$, show that $ d^{\text{W}}_{min}(\P)\leq |\P|-1. $ \end{problem10*} This problem was first stated in \cite{BLL07} (set $W(P)\mathrel{\mathop:}=d^{W}_{min}(\P)+1$ in the remark after Proposition~5.3).
+Despite such progress, the following is still open (the problem is implicit in \cite{BLL07} and was stated explicitly in \cite{Lei09}): \begin{problem} If $|\P|\geq 2$, show that $ d_{min}(\P)\leq |\P|-1. $ \end{problem} The estimate is known when $|\P|=2, 3$ (\cite{Fr08}) and it is open when $|\P|=4$.
+The problem is open even when one is restricted to the class of Weyl systems, meaning, systems of the form $(\T^d, \X_{\T^d}, m_{\T^d}, T)$ where $T\colon \T^d\to \T^d$ is a unipotent affine transformation.
+We denote with $d^{\text{W}}_{min}(\P)$ the minimum value of $d$ such that the factor $\cZ_{d,T}$ is characteristic for mean convergence of the averages \eqref{E:PolynomialMulties} for all Weyl systems (properties of $d^{\text{W}}_{min}(\P)$ were studied in \cite{BLL07}). \begin{problem10*} If $|\P|\geq 2$, show that $ d^{\text{W}}_{min}(\P)\leq |\P|-1. $ \end{problem10*} This problem was first stated in \cite{BLL07} (set $W(P)\mathrel{\mathop:}=d^{W}_{min}(\P)+1$ in the remark after \cite[Proposition~5.3]{BLL07}).
 The estimate is known when $|\P|=2,3,4$ (\cite{Fr08, McCl11}) and it is open when $|\P|=5$.
+We also remark that no example is known where $d_{min}(\P)\neq d^{\text{W}}_{min}(\P)$, so it is natural to suspect that these two values coincide.
+This is known to be the case when $|\P|=3$ (\cite{Fr08}) and it is open when $|\P|=4$.
+Obviously one has $d^{\text{W}}_{min}(\P)\leq d_{min}(\P)$.
+Some bounds in the other direction are given in \cite{Lei09}.